civiform/docs/docs/user-manual/onboarding-guide/discovery-eligibility-intake.md

-# Discovery, Eligiblity Screening, and Intake
+# Discovery, Eligibility Screening, and Intake

 CiviForm can be a helpful tool even in cases where a program does not require applications, or does not want to use CiviForm to accept applications.
 As you map the needs of various programs, consider whether CiviForm could play a role in **program discovery**, **eligibility screening**, or **intake** across programs.